 The closure and reduced operations of our clients also limited the rendering of some of the Group's services.
-Project management services stopped together with the work stoppage in construction.
 Nevertheless, facilities and property management and security services were continuously provided to our clients.

-• Portfolio Investments
+Portfolio Investments

 The businesses of our portfolio investments were also impacted by the ECQ as their respective businesses slowed down because of the strict protocols instituted by the Inter-Agency Task Force (IATF).